 The project overview provides a quick summary of what your company does.
-It will quickly address why the company is well-suited to engage in business and deliver the goods or services the client is looking for.
+It will address why the company is well-suited to engage in business and deliver the client’s desired goods or services.

-Talk about the service/product details and any challenges and how you can address them.
+Talk about the service/product details.
+Present any challenges the client may face while they conduct their operations and how you can help address them with your offerings.

-A business proposal should include the key details of your proposed project.
-This helps the client see how you will address their scope of work and meet their unique goals and objectives.
+A business proposal should include the necessary details of your proposed project.
+This description helps the client see how you will address their scope of work and meet their unique goals and objectives.

 This section is adaptable to your business’s needs.
 The sale of goods or services requires different pricing terms.
 A customizable business proposal template allows you to create a document that fits your needs.

 Step 8 – Highlight the Terms and Conditions